3 new Scrum Retrospective Ideas for any team

 2. What is gravity or what are challenges that could constantly pull us down?

-3. The air seems harmless, but the winds in the heights are tricky.
-What - perhaps difficult to see - resistances could arise on our way to heaven?
-How can we meet them?
+3. The air may seem harmless, but the winds at altitude are treacherous.
+What - perhaps difficult to see - resistances could arise on our way to the sky?
+How can we face them?

 As always, the retro should end with positive thoughts.
 In this respect, feel free to change the order of the questions or to add to the questions.